komalmasood1/Migos-ETL-Project/README.md

 **ETL-Project**
 Guidelines for ETL Project

+  **Extract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).**

+  **Transform: what data cleaning or transformation was required.**

+  **Load: the final database, tables/collections, and why this was chosen.**

 *Project Proposal
 Before you start writing any code, remember that you only have one week to complete this project.
 View this project as a typical assignment from work.
 Imagine a bunch of data came in and you and your team are tasked with migrating it to a production data base.